Floating

 Customer Retention Drips

 A customer retention drip campaign aims to keep the users coming back to your product.
-It could be an informational sequence offering tips, a small promotion, or a series of recommendations.
+It could be an informational sequence offering tips or a series of promotional emails and recommendations.
 You could design a weekly newsletter or a quick challenge to maintain a constant connection with your audience.

 Subject line: Don’t forget to finish Selling Sunset